HolaYan/HolaYan.github.io/_pages/about.md

 ---

 My name is Hongiun Liu(Jan).
 I'm an undergraduate at CHU KOCHENHONORS COLLEGE of Zhejiang University with dual degree in bothComputer Science and Environmental Resource Management.
- My research interest includes computer vision, computer graphics, machine learning, and computational photography.
+ My research interest includes Knowledge-Intensive Question Answering, Counterfactual Retrieval, and Applications of NLP methods in biology.

 I am very fortunate to be advised by [Prof. Armon Cohan](https://armancohan.com/) of Yale University & Allen Institute for AI (AI2).
 I was advised by [Prof. Chen Zhao](http://www.chenz.umiacs.io/) from NYU Shanghai & New York University.